 Laura, whose daughter Courtney is one of the Group’s only Scouts, has similar motivations.
 She works long hours, and struggles to connect during their frantic mid-week evenings.
 ‘On weeknights it’s a case of rushing home to make dinner for us both, frantically eating it, then going to bed and realising we haven’t had chance to have a proper chat.
 During this hour at Scouts, we talk things through and try new things together.
 As long as she’s happy, I’m happy.
 That’s why I’m here.’

 For other members of the Group, being here has also led to unexpected new skills, developing confidence that has not been felt for years.
-For Mags and her son Jack, for example, Scouting has provided a newfound sense of purpose no one could have anticipated.
+For Mags and her son Jack, for example, joining the Scouts has provided a newfound sense of purpose no one could have anticipated.

 ‘When Mags came to the Group she had no qualifications.
 She has very little confidence in herself in terms of providing references and doing admin tasks, because she hasn’t done those things before,’ explains Georgie.
 ‘But every week I’m receiving emails full of ideas she’s initiated herself, which most leaders will agree is unheard of.
 She’s up for the training.
 She’s up for helping at residential trips.
 In the longer term, we’re hoping to build up her skillset so she can feed that knowledge back into her community.’